CristianDecaroli/CristianDecaroli/README.md

 ## Hi there!
-I'm Cristian Decaroli, a Data Engineer 👋
+I'm Cristian Decaroli, a Data Engineer & Analyst👋

 <!--